marco-carrillo/Homework4-Portfolio/README.md

 The score for the current user will be whatever time left is on the clock when the quiz ends.
 Negative scores are allowed.

 Upon completion of the quiz, the program will compare the current user score agains the top 5 scores.
-If the user scored higher than the lowest top five scores, then the user name will be added  to the top scorer list displacing the lowest top five score.
+If the user scored higher than the lowest top five scores, then the user name will be added to the top five scores list.

-If the user makes it to the top 5 scores, the program will indicate it and will inmediately add the user name to the table.
+If the user makes it to the top 5 scores, the program will indicate so and will inmediately add the user name to the table.

 ## Additional functionality